nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Algorithms/BruteForceAlgorithm/README.md

 }
 ```

-### Brute Force Algorithm to Find Prime Numbers in a Given Range Using C Plus Plus
+### Brute Force Algorithm to Find Prime Numbers in a Given Range

 ```cpp
 #include <iostream>